-How can we support you or your child through the teenage years?
+How can we support you through the teenage years?

-We offer emotional support and the space to talk without fear of judgment.
-We share practical advice so that you can understand and better deal with symptoms and changes in behaviour in family members.
+We offer emotional support and a space to talk without fear of judgment.
+We share practical advice so that you can understand and better cope with the symptoms of Huntington's disease.
 We try to be as flexible as possible and meet the needs of everyone who uses the service.

 We want to remove the stigma associated with Huntington's and help families talk about it together.
 We also want to help you build social networks within the community.
 The Huntington's community is made up of friendly, caring, knowledgeable, experienced, honest and open people and we are all here for you.
 Remember, you are not alone.